Telehealth and Occupational Therapy: A New Frontier

 In many outpatient settings, such as hand therapy, OTs often need to be with the person to evaluate, perform manual therapy, or fabricate splints.

-Because of this, telehealth won’t work in all settings.
+Because of this, teletherapy won’t work in all settings.
 There will always be patients that will need our in-person services.
-But for those who will benefit from our education instead of hands-on training, telehealth will provide many new avenues and an increase in services provided.
+But for those who will benefit more from our education instead of hands-on training, telehealth will provide many new avenues and an increase in occupational therapy services provided.

-Have you worked in telehealth or considered trying it out?
-I’d love to hear your thoughts and experiences in the comments below!
+Have you worked as a teletherapist, or have you considered trying teletherapy out?
+We’d love to hear your thoughts and experiences in the comments below!
+If you have any telehealth companies or resources you’d recommend, please share them as well.